 In Connecticut, an employee who has a work related injury or occupational illness has the right to choose his or her treating physician.
-If the employer has a Medical Care Plan (MCP), the employee's choice is restricted to the MCP for specialties covered by the Plan.
+If the employer has a Medical Care Plan (MCP), the employee's choice is restricted to the Provider Directory for specialties covered by the Plan.
 All members of the Trust must participate in the Medical Care Plan.

-The specialties in the Medical Care Plan Directory of Network Providers include:
+The specialties in the Medical Care Plan Provider Directory are:

 - First Treatment/Occupational Medicine Centers